Objects can be custom colored in Jmol using the color (or colour) command:

 Colors atoms based on their partial charge, or electron density.
 Uses a rwb gradient: tints of red for high electron density, tints of blue for low electron density, white for neutral.
 The range of values for partial charge is adjusted to the minimum and maximum values present in the file (i.e., a scale relative to the file values is used, but not to values in the selected set of atoms).

-(red = oxygen = carboxy = negative)
+negative charge positive charge (red = oxygen = carboxy = negative)

 (blue = nitrogen = amino = positive)RasMol/Chime note: In RasMol and Chime, 'charge' (the only option available) is meant for PDB files that hold partial charges in the B factor columns, and uses a direct rainbow gradient (roygb) with a scale relative to values present in file.
 In Jmol, 'charge' does the same as 'formalCharge'.